a-henning/tivity/README.md

-### Update, on `bower install` there might be a problem installing `angular-ui-router` module, if there's an error, download the module manually (https://github.com/angular-ui/ui-router) and place it in the vendor folder.
+#### Update, on `bower install` there might be a problem installing `angular-ui-router` module, if there's an error, download the module manually (https://github.com/angular-ui/ui-router) and place it in the vendor folder.
+####Confirmed: you need to manually place the module in the venodor folders.
 ----------------------------------------------

 # tivity.